Kitchen Mold Removal

 Before starting any kind of work, a professional will find the source of the mold growth (usually some sort of moisture problem) and fix it, otherwise the mold will keep growing back.

-At Mold Busters, we provide every customer an initial visual inspection of their kitchen (to evaluate how bad the moisture problem is and where it’s coming from) as well as a free air quality test upon completion of the kitchen mold remediation (to ensure that all of the mold has been successfully eliminated).
+At Mold Busters, we provide every customer an initial visual inspection of their kitchen (to evaluate how bad the moisture problem is and where it’s coming from).
+We also offer a convenient virtual inspection service for those who prefer it, to evaluate how bad the moisture problem is and where it’s coming from.
+We ensure a free air quality test upon completion of the kitchen mold remediation, guaranteeing that all of the mold has been successfully eliminated.

 For your convenience, our mold experts are available on evenings, weekends and even most holidays.
 Call Mold Busters to get started right away!